Erfandarzi/medscale/README.md

 ### Downloading Lung cancer dataset

-You can download lung cancer dataset from kaggle and put it in 'dataset' repository.
+You can download lung cancer dataset from kaggle and put it in `dataset/lung`repository.

 Here's some example images from three classes
 <h1 align="center">